 2) The Concierge Collection

 Let’s talk about buying through the DVC first.
-Points at Saratoga Springs, Animal Kingdom Lodge Villas and the Grand Californian currently cost $112 a point, with points at Bay Lake Tower costing $120 a point, although special offers or incentives may be available.
+Points at all three resorts cost $165 a point, although special offers or incentives may be available.
 DVC offers financing or you can choose your own method of financing or pay in cash.

 Whichever method of purchasing you choose, the resort where you purchase your ownership interest will become your “home resort” – this is a useful term to know, as it makes a difference when it comes to actually making your reservation!
 How many points will I need?